ClarityNLP/ClarityNLP/README.md

 python3 -m spacy download en
 python -m spacy download en_core_web_md
 ```
+If you want to use conda, you can setup the environment using `spec-file.txt`

 #### Properties
 Copy `example.cfg` to `project.cfg` and update with your settings.